cako/pdfnoter/README.md

 ------------

-Write your notes in a text file, following the format specified in the `notex.texn` example file.
+Write your notes in a text file, following the format specified in the `example.tex` example file.
 (The format is super simple, [check it out](https://github.com/cako/pdfnoter/blob/master/example.texn)!)
 Then run